 Recently, a much-maligned TikTok user got everyone’s panties in a wad by asserting that the phenomenon of blue balls was just a myth perpetuated by horny dudes trying to get laid.
 In case you’re not in possession of a set of testicles, the term “blue balls” is used to describe the painful sensation in the testicles of a male who is sexually aroused but unable to experience the sexual release that comes with ejaculation.
-And yes, it is very real.
+And yes, blue balls are very real.

 The medical term for blue balls is epididymal hypertension (EH).
 When men become sexually aroused, blood flow to the penis and testicles increases.
 This is what facilitates an erection and it also causes an increase in the size of the testicles as well.
 If the aroused man doesn’t have an orgasm, the penis and testicles stay in the engorged state and the increased pressure can cause discomfort.
 The unpleasant feeling is generally described as an achy or throbbing pain.